ChilliCream/hotchocolate-docs/docs/persisted-queries.md

 > The error message and properties can be modified by adding a `IErrorFilter` that handles the specified error-code.

-When the client receives this error message the client will the issue a full JSON request with the GraphQL query and the query hash.
+When the client receives this error message, the client will issue a full JSON request with the GraphQL query and the query hash.

 ```json
 {